GSA/datagov-website/www.data.gov/apps-2.md

 Application:
 The tool provides a preliminary assessment of a community’s vulnerability to flood related hazards.
 Users can pick and choose the best maps to get the flood exposure conversation started in your community.

-Close
+## Coastal Flood Exposure Mapper

-* Coastal Flood Exposure Mapper: Provides access to different Flood Exposure Maps showing flood hazards and different aspects of community exposure.
+Coastal Flood Exposure Mapper: Provides access to different Flood Exposure Maps showing flood hazards and different aspects of community exposure.

-×

-#### Coastal Flood Exposure Mapper

 Sponsor:
 NOAA